alrappie/Hidup-Sehat-Machine-Learning/ObjectDetection/README.md

     ```

 ## How to train the model using terminal command
-Here's a step-by-step command for train the model in the terminal.
+Here's a step-by-step command for training the model in the terminal.

 ### train tf record
 ```